 Statement of Additional Information: The Fund's SAI provides additional details about the investments of the Fund and certain other additional information.
-A current SAI dated December 9, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated April 30, 2025, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Fund's investments will be available in the Fund's annual and semiannual reports to shareholders.
+Annual/Semi-Annual Reports: Additional information about the Fund's investments will be available in the Fund's annual and semiannual certified shareholder report in Form N-CSR.
 In the annual Certified Shareholder Report on Form N-CSR you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance after the first fiscal year the Fund is in operation.

-You can obtain free copies of these documents, when available, request other information or make general inquiries about the Fund by contacting the Fund at the Beehive ETF, c/o U.S. Bank Global Fund Services, P.O.
+You can obtain free copies of these documents, request other information or make general inquiries about the Fund by contacting the Fund at the Beehive ETF, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701 or calling (855) 571-6999.